openpreserve/fido/README.txt

 Any platform
 1. Ensure that you have Python 2.7 installed (http://www.python.org/download/releases/2.7)
-2. Download the zip file from the dist directory
+2. Download the latest zip release from http://github.com/openplanets/fido/downloads (or use the big Downloads button on http://github.com/openplanets/fido)
 3. Unzip into some directory
 4. Open a command shell, cd to the directory that you placed the zip contents into
 5. python setup.py install